About

 Strategic Focus Description Strategy

-1 Chronic wound treatment (TR-987) Achieve FDA and TGA approval as a topical drug for use in venous leg ulcers
+1 Chronic treatment (TR987®) Achieve FDA and TGA approval as a topical drug for use in venous leg ulcers.

-Achieve Phase III approval targeting a 10-15% differential in incidence of complete healing
+Achieve Phase 3 approval targeting a 10-15% differential in the incidence of complete healing.

-Launch direct sales model; employ internal sales reps and sell to health care professionals (targeting hospitals, specialist wound clinics and other relevant specialist clinics)
+Launch direct sales model; employ internal sales reps and sell to health care professionals (targeting hospitals, specialist wound clinics and other relevant specialist clinics).
+Seek distribution opportunities for expansion.

-Potentially explore distribution partnership opportunities following Phase III
+Potentially explore distribution partnership opportunities following the completion of the Phase 3 program.

-2 Post-procedure cosmeceutical (TR Pro+) Commercialise first product as a next generation post-procedure topical for minimally invasive cosmetic procedures Launch in Australia to test and refine go-to-market strategy ahead of expanding to other international markets
+2 Acute Post-procedure treatment (TR Pro+®) Commercialise first product as a next generation post-procedure aftercare product for aesthetic and medical procedures Launch in Australia to test and refine go-to-market strategy ahead of expanding to other international markets.

-Other potential applications of Glucoprime technology could include the treatment of burns, an over-the-counter / pharmacy wound product, new bandage and scaffold products impregnated with Tissue Repair’s API, veterinary products, etc.
+Other potential applications of Glucoprime® technology could include the treatment of burns, new bandage and scaffold products impregnated with Tissue Repair’s API, veterinary products, etc.

 Overview of the Technology